yoonka/unigrid/README.md

 Therefore, each object contained in the table definition tree can have properties of the following types:
  - **retained** - read by Unigrid and passed to the resulting React component
  - **consumed** - read by Unigrid but not passed to the resulting React component
- - **renamed** - read by Unigrid and passed to the resulting React component under a different name
  - **read** - contained only in object expressions that don't create any React components.
 They would be only read and interpreted by Unigrid.
  - **native** - neither read nor understood by Unigrid.
 All properties not recognized by Unigrid are automatically passed to the resulting React component.
 If an object expression doesn't create any React component, properties not recognized by Unigrid are ignored.